Are You Codependent?

 People who struggle with codependency often make negative assumptions in their relationships.
 These assumptions trace back to childhood where you learned that your needs weren't important.
 You learn to focus on being the good girl, or the over-achiever.

 You seek approval in others because you don’t know how to give it to yourself.
 These behaviors start in childhood but cause problems in adult relationships.

 "If I say no, you'll get mad at me."

 "I have to be what you want me to be to be loved."

 "If you're upset, it must be my fault."

 "I can't ask for what I want because that means I'm selfish."

-- Focus on self-care by getting enough sleep, eating well, exercising, avoid over committing.
+Focus on self-care by getting enough sleep, eating well, exercising, avoid over committing.

-You have a huge heart.
-That's not the problem.
-Excessively helping others is a sign of codependency but in moderation it's a strength.
-It's giving at your own expense that causes you pain.
+You have a huge heart but that's not the problem.
+Excessively helping others is a sign of codependency but when done in moderation it's considered a strength.
+The desire to please others is the hallmark of codependency.
+Click here to read about The Benefits of Codependency.
+It's giving at your own expense that causes suffering.

 The goal of codependency recovery is finding the balance between caring for others and taking care of you.
 Redirect the focus to participating in your own life.
 Pay attention to what you need first before responding to what others need.
 This requires challenging that old beliefs that says you have to put others first.